axodotdev/cargo-dist/book/src/reference/config.md

 * "sha512" - generate a .sha512 file for each archive
 * "false" - do not generate any checksums

-The hashes should match the result that sha256sum and sha512sum generate.
-The current format is just a file containing the hash of that file and nothing else.
+The hashes should match the result that sha256sum and sha512sum generate, and the file should be readable by those sorts of commands.

 Future work is planned to [support more robust signed checksums][issue-sigstore].